 The scene that follows is actually quite good.
 Del is attempting to stitch his own hand but is having issues (as you'd expect).
 Grace comes in and - surprising both of them - begins to suture his hand.

 It's a fantastic scene between the two actors and in just a few moments we can see true growth on the part of both characters.
 It's a delicate peace, and a wonderful glimpse of how Del and Grace are moving beyond the uneasy detente into something stronger.

-Later that night, Del sees the dog tied up to one of the pillars.
+Later that night, Del sees the dog tied up to one of the pillars and an idea forms in his head.
 The next morning, Grace is distraught because she can't find the dog anywhere, and they go out looking for her.

 As she starts to question what could have happened (she knew she had tied up the dog), Del confesses that he let the dog out with a lame excuse of "it needed to pee."

 It's a horrible betrayal of trust.
 Del, however, shows no remorse nor acknowledges that what he did was wrong.
 Grace, for her part, is too stunned to respond, and they walk on in silence as they "try" to find the dog.

 And it's never mentioned again.